NuGet/NuGetDocs/NuGet.Docs/ndocs/API/NuGet.exe-Credential-Providers.md

 The NuGet.exe 3.3 client implements an internal CredentialService that is used to acquire credentials.
 The CredentialService has a list of built-in and plug-in NuGet.exe Credential Providers.
 Each provider is tried sequentially until credentials are acquired.

 Built-in providers, such as the existing providers to fetch credentials from nuget.config and to prompt the user on the command line, execute in-process.

 During credential acquisition, the credential service will try plug-in credential providers in the following order, stopping as soon as credentials are acquired:

-a) Credentials will be fetched from NuGet configuration files.
+1. Credentials will be fetched from NuGet configuration files.

-b) All 3rd party credential providers will be tried in the order of discovery outlined above.
+2. All 3rd party credential providers will be tried in the order of discovery outlined above.

-c) The user will be prompted for credentials on the command line.
+3. The user will be prompted for credentials on the command line.

 To create a NuGet.exe Credential Provider, create a command-line executable that takes the inputs specified below, acquires credentials as appropriate, then returns the appropriate exit status code and standard output.